Anjani-22/Master/README.md

 # Personal Projects Repo

-This inlcudes learning project and self proejcts .
+This includes learning projects and self-projects.

+Also includes some DSA problems